tchx84/Gameeky/docs/basics/en/index.md

 #### Game logic properties

-These properties determine how entities behave and interact with other entities, e.g. Different combinations of these properties will determine whether an entity is acting as a static stone or a living foe.
+These properties determine how entities behave and interact with other entities, e.g., different combinations of these properties will determine whether an entity is acting as a static stone or a living foe.

-Although there two dozen properties, a few of these require special attention here:
+Although there are two dozen properties, a few of these require special attention here:

 * The *Identifier* must be unique among all the entities of the same project.
-* An entity is always in one and a single *State*, e.g. *Idling*, *Moving*, *Destroyed*, etc. The state can change by performing different actions, by intrinsic or extrinsic means.
+* An entity is always in one and a single *State*, e.g., *Idling*, *Moving*, *Destroyed*, etc. The state can change by performing different actions, by intrinsic or extrinsic means.
 * An entity is always pointing to one and a single *Direction*.
 It can be *North*, *East*, *South* or *West*.
-* An entity state can be changed intrinsically by *Actuators* that provide predefined logic, e.g. A *Roams* actuator will move the entity to random directions, and a *Destroys* actuator will flag the entity for removal from the scene when its durability reaches zero.
+* An entity state can be changed intrinsically by *Actuators* that provide predefined logic, e.g., a *Roams* actuator will move the entity to random directions, and a *Destroys* actuator will flag the entity for removal from the scene when its durability reaches zero.
-* All entity properties coexist in a single system and therefore behaviors can emerge from different combinations of these properties, e.g. The speed in which an entity can move is determined by its *Weight* and its *Strength*, while the total weight of an entity depends on the weight of the entity its holding, and so on.
+* All entity properties coexist in a single system and therefore behaviors can emerge from different combinations of these properties, e.g., the speed in which an entity can move is determined by its *Weight* and its *Strength*, while the total weight of an entity depends on the weight of the entity its holding, and so on.

 #### Graphics

 Entities are represented on the screen through 2D graphics, which can be static or animated.

-These graphics are assigned to specific combinations of state and direction, e.g. An specific animation will be rendered when an entity is *Moving* to the *West*, while another animation will be rendered when the same entity is *Idling* to the *South*.
+These graphics are assigned to specific combinations of state and direction, e.g., a specific animation will be rendered when an entity is *Moving* to the *West*, while another animation will be rendered when the same entity is *Idling* to the *South*.

-All entities must provide a *Default* graphic, e.g. To visualize it on the scene editor or debug plugins.
+All entities must provide a *Default* graphic, e.g., to visualize it on the scene editor or debug plugins.

 #### Sounds

-Similarly to graphics, entities can emit sounds when in specific states, e.g. A footsteps sound is played when the entity is *Moving*.
-Only the state is taken into account, the entity direction takes no part in sounds.
+Similarly to graphics, entities can emit sounds when in specific states, e.g., footsteps sound is played when the entity is *Moving*.
+Directions don't matter here.

 There aren't *Default* sounds, as sounds are optional.